• As low as $296/Night

 • Approximately 1300 square feet

-Savor gorgeous Hunting Island State Park with our complementary park pass, and you'll have a beach umbrella, beach chairs, and towels so you don't have to bring your own.
+Appreciate striking Hunting Island State Park with our complementary park pass, and you'll have a beach umbrella, beach chairs, and towels so you don't have to bring your own.
 We also provide bicycles, so ride around the neighborhood and over to neighboring Coosaw Island to discover dirt roads, marshes, and an archaic Indian triple shell circle-one of only three on the East Coast.

 The open floor plan of the bungalow is roomy and flooded with light, the kitchen is outfitted with everything you need to whip up marvelous meals.
 We also offer a gas grille, and are happy to set up a fire in our fire pit.
-The bedroom features a opulent California king bed and luxury organic linens for a marvelous nighttime's sleep.
+The bedroom features a opulent California king bed and luxury organic linens for a exceptional nighttime's sleep.
 The twin trundle bed in the main living space is very comfortable and sleeps one.
 Our wifi is fast, our ac is cold, and we have a gas fire log in the fireplace for those chilly winter evenings.
-We have a washer and dryer and provide soaps, detergents, etc. We have internet TV, so bring your streaming information to savor your favorite shows.
+We have a washer and dryer and provide soaps, detergents, etc. We have internet TV, so bring your streaming information to appreciate your favorite shows.

 There is a designated studio office space we are happy to provide an easel if you want to bring your painting and drawing supplies-be warned: creativity is awakened here!